Biotechnology/Life Sciences

 The Intellectual Property (IP) members of the Biotechnology/Life Sciences Law Group have extensive backgrounds in biotechnology and related fields, including work in research laboratories, experience with Patent Examination for the USPTO, and advanced degrees, and/or technical experience in fields such as microbiology and immunology, biology, and pharmacology and cell biophysics.

-The Biotechnology/Life Sciences Law Group represents a full range of clients in the biotechnological arts, ranging from major companies and universities through a number of smaller start-up businesses.
+Our Biotechnology/Life Sciences Technology attorneys represent a full range of clients in the biotechnological arts, ranging from major companies and universities through a number of smaller start-up businesses.

 In addition to patent prosecution, the Biotechnology/Life Sciences group counsels clients on all matters relating to domestic and international intellectual property issues.
 This includes issues relating to infringement, validity, and freedom to operate.
 Our group also has deep experience in litigation, and has handled cases involving biotechnological inventions in both federal and state courts.